-- Waste from the abattoir and lairages will be collected and removed daily and disposed in trenches with a minimum depth of more than 60cm, just west of the abattoir. - No solid waste or liquid waste (waste water) must be discharge into any watercourses. - The expansion of the slaughter capacity from 600 sheeps to 1000 sheeps per day will increase the amount of waste water that enters the municipal sewage system/ waste water treatment works.
-Therefore, the control of waste water, any polluted water and/or stormwater must be properly controlled, as per the EMPr.
+- Waste from the abattoir and lairages will be collected and removed daily and disposed in trenches with a minimum depth of more than 60cm, just west of the abattoir.
+The trenches are 1.5m deep. - No solid waste or liquid waste (waste water) must be discharge into any watercourses. - The expansion of the slaughter capacity from 600 sheep to 1000 sheep per day will increase the amount of waste water that enters the municipal sewage system/ waste water treatment works.
+Therefore, the control of waste water, any polluted water and/or stormwater must be properly controlled, as per the EMPr. - The effluent water is channelled into a storage tank where it is transferred via an existing pipeline network to the Waste Water Treatment Works (oxidation dams). - An integrated Waste Management Programme should be developed in conjunction with this EMPr.